Elena-Anishch/ggr472-wk8-lab3/README.md

-# ggr472-wk8-lab3
- Lab3
-Note
+# Note

 Created as part of an excercise for the GGR472 course at the University of Toronto.

-Important
+## Important

-This is created by a beginner developer, therefore there may be mistakes and areas where improvement is possible.
-Feedback and suggestions are welcome!
+This is created by a beginner developer.
+There are many things to improve.

-Warning
+## Warning

-The content and code here should be used for learning and educational purposes only.
-It is not production-ready.
+The content and code here should be used for **learning and educational purposes only**.
+It is **not production-ready**.

-Website Description
+## Website Description
-Created as part of course work, based on file provided by CATF to show Indexes for African countries.
+- Created as part of course work
+- The map utilizes indexes for Kenya that was created by Karen Pan and Gwladys Boukpessi as part of a collaborative project with the Energy and Climate Innovation (ECI) Africa Program at CATF.